michaelbull/kotlin-inline-logger/README.md

 On the JVM, `kotlin-inline-logger` provides inline functions that delegate to [SLF4J][slf4j].
-Users migrating from an existing SLF4J solution will find their existing calls to methods, e.g. `logger.info("Example")` now marked as `@Deprecated`, prompting them to replace their existing code with the lazily-evaluated alternatives.
+Users migrating from an existing SLF4J solution will find existing calls to logging functions like `logger.info("Example")` now marked as `@Deprecated`, prompting them to replace their existing code with the lazily-evaluated alternatives.